 2. Plant your garden in a sunny location.
-Fungal growth is inhibited by extreme heat and direct sunlight.
+Fungal growth is inhibited by intense heat and direct sunlight.
 If you’re limited on sun and growing a shade garden, be vigilant about watching for signs of this pest.

 3. Allow for plenty of air circulation between plants.